LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/NLUengines.md

     In contrast, NLU v2 is more generalized; it can handle a general set of user questions and still perform well.

 * From an NLU processing perspective, performs well regardless of the number of intents and training phrases involved.
 However, if you have more than 5 intents and more than 20 training phrases per intent, there is a degradation of speed at runtime when processing the user inputs.
-* Recommended over NLU v2 if a domain has a lot of entities due to better processing of the entities.
 * Doesn't require the model to be trained, which can save time.
 * Can't be used with Intent Analyzer.
 * Supports English and Spanish.